Polymorphism in C++ and Rust: type erasure

 }

-This pattern lets you add polymorphism to types you don't control.
-But it still exposes pointers in your API.
+This pattern lets you add polymorphism to types you don't control, but it still exposes pointers in your API.

 Rust doesn't need this pattern because traits are non-intrusive by design.
 You can implement traits for types without modifying them1: